 - Bloodshot eyes

 - Excessive sweating

 - Sores, abscesses on the skin from injecting meth and picking at it

 - Rotting teeth/tooth loss, also known as meth mouth

 - Aggressive behaviour

 - Dark circles under the eyes, often due to insomnia

 Developing a Comprehensive Ice Safe Workplace Program

 A company should always protect itself from the kind of trouble that ice at workplace concerns give rise to.
-To do that, a company must develop and implement a workplace drug and alcohol policy, one that provides for education and awareness programmes as well as ice drug testing regimens.
+To do that, you must develop and implement a workplace drug and alcohol policy.
+This includes provision of education and awareness programs as well as ice drug testing regimens.

 Keep your staff and company safe from ice and other drugs.
 Contact us today for a confidential discussion.